 Life doesn’t give you anything you cant handle.
 Some say that we come to life, having already accepted a ‘contract’ that entails what we will experience in our time on earth.
 They believe that we take on a life knowing that there will be challenges but that it will all be worth it.
 I’m not too sure where I sit on that but I do absolutely believe that everything happens for a reason and that while I’m alive I will handle whatever life throws at me.
 Right now it might feel hopeless but if you can focus on you and take the lessons along the way then I wholeheartedly believe that you will be a stronger and better person at the other side.
 Some days are really, really tough but there is one thing that I know forsure.
 I am going to be ok.
 I am.
 And so are you, I promise.

-Want more Carlie Maree love in your inbox?
-Subscribe below.
+Want more Carlie Maree love in your life?
+This FB group is the place to be.